 Daryl L. Hunter - Photographer/Author/Publisher/Guide based in the Greater Yellowstone Region

 My photography, wildlife video and feature stories have been published by Passion Planet, National Geographic, Audubon, Outside Magazine, Snow Country, Outdoor life, Esquire Sports, New York Dailey News, West Coast Board Sailor, Outdoor Photographer Magazine, Warren Miller Productions, U.S.A.
 Today, San Francisco Magazine, Musher Magazine, Mother Jones, Yes Magazine, Mule Deer Foundation Magazine, Muley Crazy, International Wolf Magazine, a Toyota campaign, Fly-fisherman, Idaho Magazine, Western Byways, Mushing Magazine, Beet (Belgian fishing magazine), Wyoming Lifestyle and Fit For Fun (German sports Magazine).
 As a stock photographer his photographs have been published all over the world.

 My freelance photography bifurcated to include graphic design work, which opened the door to web publishing requiring that I learned to write.
 I publish The Greater Yellowstone Resource Guide.

-I write because there are thing that need to be said.
+I write because there are things that need to be said.
 I write because my odd anecdotal life is full of funny stories.
 I write because people are interested in where I have been.
 Sometimes I write to make the complex understandable so simpletons like me can understand.
 My blog post articles are available for syndication.

 Wildlife is a large part of my portfolio, I photograph wildlife only in wild places!
 I see other photographers making good money photographing animals in game farms and zoos and it is slightly tempting to join the gravy train.
 As tempting as it is, the way I see it, as soon as I photograph in a game farm I have thown doubt onto the rest of my portfolio and ruined its integrity.
 If anyone buys a wildlife photo from Daryl L. Hunter they will know it was a product of the wild.